 In order to fulfill its responsibility as an independent watchdog over the expenditure of taxpayer funds, the OIG administers a specialized program focused on public procurement and contract execution.
-The Contract and Procurement Oversight Program (CPOP) is a natural outgrowth of the OIG’s responsibility to detect gross mismanagement, defined as “material waste or significant mismanagement of public resources.”
-The objective of CPOP reviews is to detect the vulnerabilities that make government entities susceptible to the waste of public resources, and prevent that waste whenever possible.
+The Audit and Contract/Procurement Oversight Program is a natural outgrowth of the OIG’s responsibility to detect gross mismanagement, defined as “material waste or significant mismanagement of public resources.”
+The objective of our oversight reviews is to detect the vulnerabilities that make government entities susceptible to the waste of public resources, and prevent that waste whenever possible.
 Utilizing the OIG’s collective procurement, investigative and legal acumen, the program is designed to review recent or ongoing procurements and test the processes of each governmental entity to determine the existence of vulnerabilities.

-You can find CPOP publications, containing process reviews and recommendations here.
+You can find our publications containing process reviews and recommendations here.